Leibniz AI Academy Courses

 Responsible: Prof. Philipp Geyer, Mr. Shaofan Wang

-Description: Due to the need of sustainable design and the resulting complexity in diverse fields, professionals from various disciplines face the critical challenge of making effective design decisions, e.g., in building engineering, automotive engineering, mechanical engineering, civil engineering etc. This course tackles this challenge by building skills in the application of data science and artificial intelligence in decision-making contexts.
-Based on paradigms of systems engineering and design space exploration (DSE), the course guides the participants to applying cutting-edge data science and AI techniques, such as machine learning and clustering in such contexts.
-These techniques will be harnessed in design projects to integrate the necessary examination and understanding of variants (DSE) and the required engineering for sustainability in decision making.
-Ultimately, it positions AI as a powerful tool assisting designers and engineers by comprehensive strategic information in the quest for sustainable and efficient solutions.
+Description: Due to the need for sustainable design and the resulting complexity in diverse fields, professionals from various disciplines face the critical challenge of making effective design decisions, e.g., in building engineering, automotive engineering, mechanical engineering, civil engineering, etc. This course tackles this challenge by building skills in the application of data science and artificial intelligence in decision-making contexts.
+Based on paradigms of systems engineering and design space exploration (DSE), the course guides the participants to apply cutting-edge data science and AI techniques, such as machine learning and clustering, in such contexts.
+These techniques will be harnessed in design projects to integrate the necessary examination and understanding of variants (DSE) and the required engineering for sustainability in decision-making.
+Ultimately, it positions AI as a powerful tool assisting designers and engineers with comprehensive strategic information in the quest for sustainable and efficient solutions.

 Language: English